 If the answer to those things were a resounding YES for the 71% of our nation’s population that self-identify as Christians, then I would agree that we don’t need the government to be involved!
 As it stands, we can’t even bake cakes for people we don’t agree with, much less provide for their very real physical needs!
 As American Christians’ incomes grow, the percentage of their giving actually decreases.
 We don’t even give out of our excess well!
 Can you imagine what this world would look like if we lived out our faith in a tangible way and rose to meet the needs in our nation?
 What an amazing reputation Christ would have in this age!

 Unfortunately, that is not the case.
 Hungry kids go to public schools to be fed, and often to be loved.
 Kids with developmental delays rely on public schools, ECI, and sometimes private therapies covered by CHIP/Medicaid to get the help they need to reach their potential.
 Christian schools aren’t required to, so they don’t.
 Kids at or near the poverty line rely on CHIP/Medicaid to get medical care.
 Foster kids need DCFS to survive, sometimes they have to sleep in the offices because they have nowhere else to go.
 All other doors are closed to them.
 SNAP feeds hungry families.
 Disabled adults rely on Social Security and Medicaid to survive and thrive, to live and work in our communities.
 Elderly Americans often rely on Medicare and Meals on Wheels for medical care and nourishment.
 The list goes on and on.
-These needs are not diminishing and instead of stepping in to meet them, a vocal majority of Christians are upset that their tax dollars are standing in the gap that we are failing to close.
+These safety nets are vital and truly mean life or death for many, many of our neighbors.
+The needs are not diminishing and instead of stepping in to meet them, a vocal majority of Christians are upset that their tax dollars are standing in the gap that we are failing to close.
 What would Jesus think of this being the way we reflect Him to the world?

 I will be the first to admit that I fall short of the standard Jesus set, by far, but I refuse to turn my head away from the need so I can be more comfortable.
 Until the Church truly steps up to the plate, our government is the only entity that is able to serve all of these individuals.
 I will not begrudge our tax dollars being spent on healthcare, education, food, shelter, clothing, and so on…I will give cheerfully so needs can be met, as well as donating privately.
 I will not sit quietly while these programs are decimated and I will continue to speak up for those who have need.
 I hope you will, too.
 It literally seems like the very least we can do to fulfill Jesus’ crystal clear instructions to each of us.